 The new nursing home was a really clean home and I could get there as my dentist was in the same town.
 I got a call from them one day that dad had to have the sheriff called on him.
 He threatened to hit the nurse.
 He did that because another resident had kicked him.
 I was like this can't be happening.
 I called my friend and was in tears and said what do I do now?
 I couldn't help dad as it was all progression of the disease.
 Dad ended up in the hospital with a GI bleed by then I had met my future husband who said this is what we are going to do.
 My fiancé and I decided we better move the wedding up.
 The hard part was it was an hour away and he would have the home call me at nine pm and he would want to come home.
 I told him he would have to stay there until he got stronger.
 I felt like a traitor.

-I was thinking that dad would live for a lengthy time after he got moved to the last home.
+I was thinking that dad would live for a long time after he got moved to the last home.
 They didn't keep him busy and soon he couldn't walk anymore.
-They had falls so often I could almost tell time by the falls.
+He had fallen so often I could almost tell time by the falls.
 Soon he was not able to be understood anymore so carrying on a conversation with him was next to impossible.
 Some days he didn't want to eat.

-when i put dad on hospice care I thought it would be easier but to take care of him because the end was close.
-I didnt realize that hospice took so much.
-The questions took awhile and then he was set for end of life.
-I didnt know it was so close.
+when I put dad on hospice care I thought it would be easier but to take care of him because the end was close.
+I didn't realize that hospice took so much.
+The questions took awhile and then he was set for the end of life.
+I didn't know it was so close.
 I know he fought a good fight and that he was in a better place.